Testing for COVID-19

 Information on testing for care home residents and staff is available here.

 Testing is currently conducted in fixed drive-through sites operating at:

-- SSE test centre, Odyssey Car park, Belfast BT3 9QQ
+- SSE, Odyssey Car park, Belfast BT3 9QQ

 - Derry/Londonderry site: The LYCRA Company Car park, near The Rec Club (Approach using A2 Clooney Road from ‘Maydown Roundabout’ towards Coleraine / Limavady following E-signs